microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerbasicapprovalattachment.md

 ---
 title: "plannerBasicApprovalAttachment resource type"
-description: "The **plannerBasicApprovalAttachment** resource represents the approval attachment, of type basic, which is created by approval service, that will added on a [plannerTask](plannertask.md)"
+description: "The **plannerBasicApprovalAttachment** resource represents the approval attachment, of type basic, which is created by approval service that will be added to a [plannerTask](plannertask.md)".
 author: "ShravanthiReddy"
 ms.localizationpriority: medium
 ms.prod: "planner"